KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 48: eth0@if49: <...UP,LOWER_UP,M-DOWN> mtu 1500 qdisc noqueue
     inet 172.17.0.3/16 brd 172.17.255.255 scope global eth0
 ```
-Notice the IP of mysql container is `172.17.0.2`, which is different from the one in the `busybox` container.
+Notice the IP of mysql container is `172.17.0.2`, which is different from the one in the `busybox` container shown here.

 ## Join the network and process namespace of the main container in single step!
 We can actually join a *tools* container to both network and process namespaces of the main container.
+That way, we can manage / work with both the networking and the process-management of the main container.

 | ![images/join-container-process-network.png](images/join-container-process-network.png) |
 | --------------------------------------------------------------------------------------- |

+Here is how it works:
 ```
 dockerhost ~]$ docker run --name busybox \
                  --network container:mysql \